J08nY/pyecsca-tutorial-ches2024/setup.md

 > [!WARNING]
 > myBinder times out after 10 minutes of inactivity.
 To prevent that, open a terminal session when the lab first loads.

 Some exercises require you to download trace sets.
-To do this on MyBinder, use a terminal session and download them using the `wget` command (i.e. `wget <URL>`).
+To do this on MyBinder, use a terminal session in JupyterLab and download them using the `wget` command (i.e. `wget <URL>`).